woss/ipfs-rehost-web-service/README.md

 With `docker-compose` it's easy.
 Run `docker-compose build rehost` and you will have the image build with all production deps installed.

+To build and tag the latest version run `docker-compose build rehost_latest`

 #### Running the service with docker

 The MongoDB is bundeled with, but you can use any mongodb service, just configure the `MONGODB_HOST` and `MONGODB_PORT` in your `.env` file and you are ready to go.